kellan/laughingmeme/_posts/asides/2004-06-16-windows-developers-added-special-code-that-checked-if-simcity-was-running-and-if-so-ran-the-memory-allocator-in-a-special-mode.md

 ---
 id: 2336
-title: '&#8220;Windows developers added special code that checked if SimCity was running, and if so ran the memory allocator in a special mode.&#8221;'
+title: '"Windows developers added special code that checked if SimCity was running, and if so ran the memory allocator in a special mode."'
 date: '2004-06-16T12:38:14+00:00'
 author: Kellan
 layout: post